MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 ---
 # Overview of Dynamics 365 AI for Sales

-Applies to Dynamics 365 (online), version 9.0.2<br>
+Applies to Dynamics 365 (online), version 9.1.0<br>

 Welcome to [!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)]!

 [!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)] enables sales people to build strong relationships with their customers, take actions based on insights, and close sales faster.
-The AI features are categorized into the following:
+These features are categorized into the following:
 - Embedded intelligence
 - AI for Sales
 - [!INCLUDE[pn-dynamics-ai-sales](../includes/pn-dynamics-ai-sales.md)] app